zulip/zulip-mobile/docs/developer-guide.md

 with either `react-native run-android` or `react-native run-ios`.
 You'll want to be able to use both an emulator and a physical device; but for starting out, just get either one working so you can play with the app.

-## Debugging

-React Native, and our codebase, provide some very helpful tools for debugging!
-Take a look at [our debugging guide](debugging.md) for details, including setup instructions.

 ## Editors / IDEs